-5 Best Guitar Amps Under $300
+5 Best Guitar Amps Under $300 for 2020

 The problem with sticking to a $300 budget is that you’ll see a wide range of amps intended for different uses.
-There are small, low-wattage solid state amps that are mostly just good for practice.
-Then there are micro-wattage tube amps that sound awesome, but aren’t going to get you enough volume to let you jam with a drummer.
+There are small, low-wattage solid-state amps that are mostly just good for practice.
+Then there are micro-wattage tube amps that sound awesome but aren’t going to get you enough volume to let you jam with a drummer.

 For the purposes of this review I’m looking at options that meet three specific criteria: